 It’s also a unique pleasure to do so.

-There are plenty more top CT hiking trails only a short distance from downtown Greenwich and Cos Cob.
+There are plenty more top hiking trails only a short distance from downtown Greenwich and Cos Cob.